fishawack/core/README.md

 This will capture just the `index.html` in the `chrome` browser at `1080x608` 16:9 aspect ratio.

 To fine tune the pdf generation an object can be passed into the pdf property enabling more control over the pdf/pdf's that are generated.
+Here are the defaults.

 #### JSON
 ```json